h45h1rSec/100DaysofPython/README.md

 Thank you for joining me on this exciting Python learning journey!
 Let's make each day count.
 Happy coding! 🐍

 `print(HELLO WORLD, HELLO PYTHON")`

+## Motive
+- I am willing to continue even after the 100 Days, as I would like to explore Python in the basis of **Networking**, **Automating** and other aspects of Cyber Security.